 In the center of each face of a cube layer, a large fissure in the ground allows access to adjacent cube layers within the same tesseract.
 These terrain features are known as commissures

 .
-Conversely, as a traveler approaches the geometric "center" of the cube, directly between the layers of the cube, they approach an inflection layer
+Conversely, as a traveler approaches the geometric "center" of a given cube, directly between the layers of the cube, they approach an inflection layer

 ; once crossed, the traveler finds themselves descending into a cube layer within a different tesseract, with the cube layer they just left receding into the "center" of this new cube layer as they travel away from it.